Iitian-om/Iitian-om/README.md

 - **Email**: omkumarsingh56@gmail.com

 ## Thanks for stopping by! ✨

-    Feel free to reach out for collaborations, to explore my repositories or just to say hi! 😊  Let’s build something amazing together! 🚀
+    Feel free to reach out for collaborations, explore my repos or just to say hi!😊 Let’s build something amazing together! 🚀

 <!---
 Iitian-om/Iitian-om is a ✨ special ✨ repository because its `README.md` (this file) appears on my GitHub profile.